goquati/pgen/README.md

 }
 ```

-### 2. Configure pgen
+### 2) Configure pgen

-Below is a complete example with a single database, custom mappings, and codegen setup.
+Minimal but complete example with one database, Flyway, custom mappings, and R2DBC codegen:

 ```kotlin
 pgen {